BCC Computing Resources

 - Named after Janet Rowley, a pioneer in the field of chromosome translocations in cancer and winner of the 2009 national medal of science and 2009 presidential medal of freedom.

-- The cluster currently consists of seven 36NL nodes and three 108NL nodes with a total capacity of over 500 Tb.
+- The cluster currently consists of seven 36NL nodes, three 108NL nodes and a XL400 node with a total capacity of over 600 TB.

 - accessible from any networked computer.
 Off-campus access requires mit VPN.